gotohuman/gth-demo-openai-assistant-chatbot/README.md

 Run the app:
 ```
+npm i
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) to use the chatbot and [open gotoHuman](https://app.gotohuman.com) to see open cases that need human intervention.

 ![Chatbot -> gotoHuman: fallback to human](gth-chat-fallback.gif)